 sudo nginx -t

-If the configuration passes, restart Nginx:
+If the configuration passes, reload Nginx:

 sudo /etc/init.d/nginx reload